 - The Bichon Frise used to be sailors' companion dogs and coincidentally, love water.

-- Believed to have originated in the Mediterranean, this breed is a relative of several small breeds including the Maltese, the Coton de Tulear, and the Havanese.
+- Believed to have originated in the Mediterranean, captions settings this breed is a relative of several small breeds including the Maltese, the Coton de Tulear, and the Havanese.

-- They have a history of being the loved family pet of many royal families in Europe.
+- They have a history of being the loved family pet bichon frise of many royal families in Europe.

-- As a highly intelligent breed, they were often trained for circus performances or to lead the blind during the late 1800s.
+- As highly intelligent breeds, they were often trained for circus performances or to lead the blind during the late 1800s.

 10. Kerry Blue Terrier

-Also called the Irish Blue, the Kerry Blue Terrier was bred as an all-purpose working dog, taking on tasks such as herding, guarding, and hunting pests.
-Kerry dogs have hair that is similar in texture to fine human hair and they do not shed.
+Also called the Irish Blue, the Kerry Blues Terrier was bred as an bichon frise companion dogs all-purpose working dog, taking on tasks such as herding, guarding, and hunting pests.
+Kerry blues dogs have hair that is similar in texture to fine human hair and they do not shed a make a great choice.

 Kerry Blue Terriers are smart and require a lot of physical exercise.
-Due to their high energy levels, they thrive in an environment with lots of space.
+Due to their high energy levels and low maintenance, they thrive in an environment with lots of space.

 Fun Facts About Kerry Blue Terriers

-- Kerry Blue Terriers are born with a black coat.
+- Kerry Blue Terriers are born with a black double coat type.
 The blue appears around the time the dog turns 2.

 - They’re not overly vocal, but when they use their voice – it’s pretty intimidating!
 This makes them great watchdogs.